gnosischain/tokenbridge-contracts/USDSMigration.md

 > To address a potential front-running issue\* from the previous design, a new implementation has been introduced.
 The key changes includes:

 1. New USDS deposit contract on Gnosis Chain
-2. `token` parameter is introduced in the `UserRequestForSignatures` event.
+2. `token` parameter is introduced in the `UserRequestForSignature` event.
 3. The `executeSignaturesUSDS` function is removed from the BridgeRouter and XdaiForeignBridge contract.

 Target audiences: